Defensive computing: Anti-malware practices

+A core strategy recommended for defensive computing was to install and use antivirus software, especially for Microsoft Windows computers.
+However, recommendations related to defensive computing noted the limitations of antivirus software and suggested additional ways of reducing risk, such as using a user account with limited permissions or a Chromebook.
+Microsoft Windows eventually built in Windows Defender, an antivirus tool.

+Other common recommendations include keeping software up to date.
+In the 2000s, another recommendation was to disable AutoRun feature from USB flash drives, because some viruses, especially worms, could spread automatically through USB flash drives.

 Skepticism

-An important aspect of defensive computing is for users to be skeptical of the data to which they have access via the Internet.
+An important aspect of defensive computing is for users to be skeptical.
 Malicious software can exist in a multitude of different forms and many are misleading to general computer users and even some anti-malware software.
 Defensive users think critically about the information they can access, to reduce their chances of downloading and spreading malicious software.
 Strategies include scanning email attachments prior to opening them and manually filtering suspicious emails from inboxes.
 Users should be aware of persuasive subject lines and headings in emails from any address, as they may actually contain malicious software or spam, which can mislead users into false advertisement resulting in identity theft.

 Defensive users can scan files they download prior to opening them and can also configure their computers to show file extensions, revealing potentially dangerous files that appear harmless.

 Skepticism can also be applied to the websites visited by users.
-As with emails, users can be led to false advertisements.
-Also, malicious software can unknowingly be downloaded and infect a computer, just by visiting a certain website.

-Backup and recovery procedures
+Data backups

 Despite the efforts of a defensive computer user, the loss of important data can occur due to malware, power outages, equipment failure and general misuse.
-Although the loss of data cannot be completely prevented, defensive users can take steps to minimize the amount of data lost and restore systems to their previous state.
+Although the loss of data cannot be completely prevented, defensive users can take steps to minimize the amount of data lost and restore systems to their previous state by backing up their data.

-Backup of files

-A defensive strategy against unintentional data loss is the regular backup of important files.
-Users can make multiple copies of important data and store them either on the same computer or on another device such as a compact disc or an external hard drive.
-Users can also upload important files to the Internet, provided they have access to Internet storage services.

-Restoration

-Some operating systems give users the option of performing a procedure that restores a computer to a predetermined state.
-If no option is available, a user can obtain the appropriate restoration software for their system.
-In the event of a system failure or a serious case of data loss, a user can restore any lost or changed files and remove any malicious files that did not previously exist.